5 Yankees to blame for disastrous extra-innings Game 3 loss to Guardians

 Despite the heroics by Aaron Judge and Giancarlo Stanton, the Yankees didn't get the win.
 Instead, the Guardians pulled off the 7-5 win after a two-run homer by David Fry in the tenth inning to cut the ALCS deficit to 2-1.

 It was a sloppy game overall by the Yankees, but Judge and Stanton bailed them out with their back-to-back homers.
 There are plenty of Yankees who deserve some of the blame.
-Here are four who stand out.
+Here are five who stand out.

 5 Yankees to blame for blowing ALCS Game 3 to Guardians